inoahdev/tbd/README.md

         --allow-private-objc-symbols,   Allow all non-external objc-symbols (classes, ivars, and ehtypes) --allow-private-objc-classes,   Allow all non-external objc-classes
         --allow-private-objc-ehtypes,   Allow all non-external objc-ehtypes.
-                                        objc-ehtype symbols are only recognized for .tbd version v3 --allow-private-objc-ivars,     Allow all non-external objc-ivars
+                                        objc-ehtype symbols are only recognized for .tbd version v3 and above --allow-private-objc-ivars,     Allow all non-external objc-ivars
-        --use-symbol-table,             Use the symbol-table over the export-trie
+        --use-export-trie,              Use only the export-trie and not the symbol-table --use-symbol-table,             Use the symbol-table over the export-trie

 Field options: (Subset of path options)